 What Does A Skin Tag Look Like On A Dog?

 Skin tags are the color of skin where they occur.
 This coloring can be different from dog to dog, especially with dogs with different skin pigments on different parts of their body.
-A black skin tag on a dog, for instance, is perfectly normal if the dog has black skin.
 If your dog’s skin tag begins to change color, however, contact your veterinarian for advice.

 Skin tags can occur anywhere on the body.
 It’s very common to see skin growths on dogs’ stomachs, paws, legs and face.
 But you can get them in more unpleasant places, like a dog skin tag on the eyelid or private area.